jxhe/vae-lagging-encoder/README.md

-# Training Encoders More Leads to a Better VAE Model
+# Aggressive Training of Inference Network

 This is PyTorch implementation of the [paper](http://arxiv.org/abs/1901.05534):